LLM with a Concentration in Negotiation & Dispute Resolution

 Candidates for the LLM degree must have graduated from an accredited U.S. law school.
 In some situations, we may consider students with an undergraduate law degree or its equivalent from a foreign institution of higher learning based on the strength of your law school record and any negotiation and dispute resolution course work.
 For lawyers in practice, we also consider relevant work experience.
 Students holding an LL.B. from a non-U.S. law school are required to take a two-semester course: Introduction to U.S. Law and Legal Methods.

 Interested candidates must submit: (1) an application; (2) one letter of recommendation; (3) official academic transcripts in English from all undergraduate, graduate, and professional schools attended, whether or not a degree was awarded, with class rank; and (4) a TOEFL score of 600 (paper-based test), 250 (computer-based test), or 100 (internet-based test) for students for whom English is not a native language.
 Washington University Candidates should contact Dean Michael Koby directly (see below for contact information).

 We cannot review your file until it is complete.
 All materials must be submitted by June 15 of the year in which you seek to be admitted.
 Need-based and credit-based loans, as well as a limited number of merit based scholarships, are available for full-time students who meet federal requirements.

 How to Apply:

-- Apply directly online through the LLM Online Application
+- Students holding an LL.B. from a non-U.S. law school can apply directly online through the LLM Online Application

 For program admissions, contact Professor Michael Koby, Associate Dean for Graduate Programs.